akhilbhadrangirija/Profile/src/blogs/founders-are-hiring.md

 ---
 title: 'I Helped Build FAH Because Hiring Was Broken'
 date: '2025-07-27'
-author: 'Akhil Bhadrangirija'
+author: 'Akhil Bhadran'
 excerpt: 'How we built FoundersAreHiring to solve the broken hiring process for startups and developers.'
 tags: ['Startup', 'Hiring', 'Product Development', 'FoundersAreHiring', 'FAH']
 ---

 # I Helped Build FAH Because Hiring Was Broken

-_By Akhil Bhadrangirija – July 27, 2025_
+_By Akhil Bhadran – July 27, 2025_

 Startup hiring wasn’t supposed to be this painful.